-Symbol Function SA 6-0 Two-wire Interface Slave Address The TWI will only respond to slave addresses that match this 7-bit address.
+5A 6-0 The TWI will only respond to slave addresses that match this 7-bit address.
 GC General Call Enable Set to enable General Call address (00h) recognition.
 Clear to disable General Call address recognition.

-Table 18-5.
+Table 19-5.
 SSDAT - Two-Wire Data Register

-SSDAT T Address = AD Н Reset Value = 1111 1111B
+ddress = AD Idressable Η Reset Value = 1111 1111B

-Not Bit Not Bit Addressable

 SD7 SD6 SD5 SD4 SD3 SD2 SD1 SD0

 Bit 7 6 5 4 3 2 1 0

+Symbol Function ı

-Symbol Function SD 7-0 Two-wire Interface Serial Data Writes to SSDAT queue the next address or data byte for transmission.
-Reads from SSDAT return the last address or data byte present on the bus.
-Writes/reads to/from SSDAT must occur only while SI is set.
-Writes to SSDAT while SI = 0 are ignored.
-Reads from SSDAT while SI = 0 may return random data.
+SD 7-0 Writes to data byte present on the e the next addre e bus.
+Writes/re eads to/from SS ur only while SI the last address o SSDAT while S

-18.5 Using the TWI
+19.5 Using the TWI

 The AT89LP TWI is byte-oriented and interrupt based.
 Interrupts are issued after all bus events, like reception of a byte or transmission of a START condition.
-Because the TWI is interrupt-based, the application software is free to carry on other operations during a TWI byte transfer.
+Because the TWI is interruptbased, the application software is free to carry on other operations during a TWI byte transfer.
 Note that the TWI Interrupt Enable (ETWI) bit in IE2 together with the Global Interrupt Enable bit in EA allow the application to decide whether or not assertion of the SI flag should generate an interrupt request.
 If the TWE bit is cleared, the application must poll the SI flag in order to detect actions on the TWI bus.